Spooked by defaults, China banks begin retreat from risk

 "It was a wake-up call for lenders," said Christopher Lee, managing director and the head of greater China corporate ratings at Standard & Poor's.
 "There is no such thing as a risk-free investment."

-That marks a painful, but necessary shift for the world's second biggest economy to fulfill Beijing's ambition to cut wasteful investment and secure more balanced long-term growth.
+That marks a painful, but necessary shift for the world's second biggest economy to fulfil Beijing's ambition to cut wasteful investment and secure more balanced long-term growth.

-For household goods maker Elec-Tech International Co Ltd 002005.SZ, less credit is the new reality.
-Its bank cut its borrowing limit by 500 million yuan ($80.79 million) to no more than 2.5 billion yuan this year, said Zhang, an official at Elec-Tech's securities department.
+For household goods maker Elec-Tech International Co Ltd, less credit is the new reality.
+Its bank cut its borrowing limit by 500 million yuan (48.85 million pounds) to no more than 2.5 billion yuan this year, said Zhang, an official at Elec-Tech's securities department.

 "Last year, the bank gave us a discount on our interest rates.
 This year, we probably won't get any discount," Zhang who declined to give his full name said.
 "It feels like banks are not lending and their checks are becoming more rigorous."